djahandarie/kotoba-render/README.md

 You can run `node main.js` to render to `nihon.png` to test your changes.

-Alternatively, run `npx nodemon main.js` to watch the files for changes and automatically re-render the image when you save.
+Alternatively, run `npx nodemon main.js` to watch the files for changes and automatically re-render the image whenever you save.

 ## Debugging